 Can I get tadalafil on an NHS prescription?

 There is limited NHS provision of drugs for erectile dysfunction.
-Generic sildenafil is the only currently permitted PDE5 inhibitor, for men with medical conditions such type 1 diabetes, multiple sclerosis, 6 months after a heart attack or after prostate cancer surgery.
-Apart from these clinical scenarios, prescriptions for alternatives such as tadalafil require a private prescription.
+Generic sildenafil is the only currently permitted PDE5 inhibitor available to GPs to prescribe on the NHS as a standard treatment for erectile dysfunction.
+Tadalafil is only available for erectile dysfunction if you have a specific condition such as multiple sclerosis or a spinal cord injury.
+Prescriptions for alternatives such as tadalafil usually require a private prescription.
 A fully regulated online doctor is a safe and convenient way to obtain your choice of medication for erectile dysfunction.